Difference between CFO vs Controller

 Key Differences between CFO vs Controller

 While some large organizations may refer to the controller being the CFO, it may not exactly be true.

 H&M India does not have any rank such as CFO.
 In H&M India, “Controller – India” reports to “Country Manager / CEO – India”.
-However, this structure is so because H&M is a Swedish company, and its planning and decision making for the future course of business is set by the senior executive team that is located in Sweden.
+However, this structure is so because H&M is a Swedish company, and its planning and decision-making for the future course of business is set by the senior executive team that is located in Sweden.
 Hence, H&M has its CEO and CFO ranks based in Sweden, while each country will have a Country Manager (equivalent to CEO for that country) and Controller (equivalent to CFO for that country).
-This is so because, despite the decision making powers that Country Manager and Controller of a country might have, they have to be working within the defined broader guidelines set by the Senior Management in Sweden.
+This is so because, despite the decision-making powers that the Country Manager and Controller of a country might have, they have to be working within the defined broader guidelines set by the Senior Management in Sweden.